 This topic explains how to create new environments.
-For an introduction, see About environments.
+For an introduction, see About environments and environment groups.

 How to add an environment

 How to add multiple environments